Friday, September 29, 2017

 Glad you stayed?
 Of course, you are because this game is different and so playable.
 Here's a screenshot...

-A giant face in the middle of this level.
+I was enjoying the game and then a giant face appeared in the middle of the level.
 Wonder how it is ;)

 Aesthetics

-The visuals are lovely and everything scrolls very smoothly and perfectly compliment the ultra-fast gameplay requirements.
+The visuals are lovely, everything scrolls very smoothly and perfectly complements the ultra-fast gameplay requirements.
 Okay, ignore the ripped graphics and enjoy the blistering speeds.
 Note, I cannot stress this highly enough, play using real hardware for the smoothest possible experience.
 Wonderful programming for a wonderful experience.

 Sound effects or music can be activated at any time using the F-keys but I prefer the gorgeous chiptune.